6 Outer Banks Outdoor Things To Do With Kids

 This sparsely inhabited stretch of beach is home to nearly 100 semi-wild horses.
 We joined Corolla Outback Adventures for a 90-minute drive in search of these creatures.

-While it was overall a cool excursion, it is expensive and you have to go in knowing that you’re dealing with wild animals so there are no guarantees about what you’ll see.
+While it was overall a cool excursion, it is expensive and you have to go in knowing that you’re dealing with wild animals.
+There are no guarantees about what you’ll see.
 Our driver/guide at was friendly and knowledgeable.
 He explained a lot to us about the landscape and wildlife and did his best to make the excursion worthwhile.

 Alas, on the rainy afternoon we set out, most of the horses were hidden away trying to stay dry.
 We found a trio on a narrow dirt road and spotted a single horse grazing on a resident’s front lawn.
 Tiny Traveler absolutely loved bumping along the beach in the safari truck; for her this was the best part.
 We saw some wonderful wild scenery and spotted seabirds as we drove along the water.
 But I do wish we’d seen more horses.